-Doctors who recommend alternative approaches encourage patients to try them in conjunction with other quitting methods such as INVALID ARTICLE ID, therapy, the patch, or nicotine gum.
+Doctors who recommend alternative approaches encourage patients to try them in conjunction with other quitting methods such as medication, therapy, the patch, or nicotine gum.
 "People shouldnt think that alternative modalities will help alone; they should be combined with other treatment," says Amit Sood, MD, director of research for the Mayo Clinics complementary and integrative medicine program.
 "Smoking is a serious problem and should be treated like a real chronic disease."

 The success of alternative approaches to quitting smoking can be difficult to measure in a clinical setting; so far, research is mixed or inconclusive.
 But the popularity of alternative medicine overallway beyond smoking cessationis hardly in doubt: A 2002 government survey estimated that 36% of Americans had used some form of complementary or alternative therapy within the previous 12 months.